 The moment I got behind the wheel I knew it was right job for me.
 I was driving one of the new Oxford Black cabs, I felt like I was the king of the road.
 It had a clock with a flag, which measured the number of new jobs and how many units of miles I had travelled.
 I loved the freedom, to begin when you wanted and finish when you wanted.
 Also the serendipity, you never knew where the next fare would take you.

-Passengers liked to talk and I had some really interesting conver-sations.
+Passengers liked to talk and I had some really interesting conversations.
 I didn’t realise that a fare often spoke to the driver about something that was on his mind, a family matter or a political issue.

 ‘What do you think about…’ was a common opening question.
 I was a good listener and soon became very knowledgeable about all sorts of subjects ranging from politics to sport.
 But the overriding discussions I had were about the war.
 The news from the front was depressing; thousand of men were being slaughtered on the fields of Flanders.
 Everyday the papers were full of lists of names.
 It was going to end in two years but it dragged on and everyone became morose and depressed.
 I didn’t really understand what it was all about.
 All I knew was that the Archduke Franz Ferdinand and his wife Sophia were shot dead and that set it off but why I never found out.